-In the case of a seller "carrying back a second mortgage," the seller loans you part of his or her equity.
-The buyer funds the highest percentage of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you will pay a slightly higher rate with the loan from the seller.
+In a "carry back" mortgage, the seller commits to loan you part of his own equity to help you get your down payment funds.
+In this scenario, you would finance the largest portion of the purchase price with a traditional mortgage lender and borrow the remainder from the seller.
+Usually you'll pay a somewhat higher interest rate with the loan financed by the seller.

-The satisfaction will be the same, no matter how you manage to pull together the down payment.
-Your new home will be your reward!
+The feeling of accomplishment will be the same, no matter which method you use to pull together your down payment.
+Your brand new home will be worth it!

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.